Making Weather Maps Using the GeoNames Weather Web Service

 Step-by-Step Instructions

 The GeoNames web service of interest for this demo is the Weather Service.
-We will tailor the example shown under the Weather Stations with most recent Weather Observation section of the Weather service documentation to retrieve the most recent observations from weather stations located within the continental United States.
-The retrieved weather data will be used to build a series of contours, based on temperature values rather than elevation, to visualize the most current temperature readings from across the continental United States.
+We will tailor the example shown under the Weather Stations to the most recent Weather Observation section of the Weather Service documentation to retrieve the most recent observations from weather stations located within the continental United States.
+The retrieved weather data will be used to build a series of contours based on temperature rather than elevation to visualize the most recent temperature readings across the continental United States.

-Please download the attached template, WeatherMap_2022_1.fmwt, open it in FME Workbench, and follow the article.
+Please download the attached template, WeatherMap_2022_1.fmwt, open it in FME Workbench, and follow the instructions in the article.
 The workspace contains numbered bookmarks matching each step described below.

 1. Read In the Bounding Box Data

-The first step of this process is to supply a bounding box area feature, which will restrict the results of the weather service API call to a focal area.
+The first step in this process is to provide a bounding box feature, which will restrict the results of the weather service API call to a focal area.
 Essentially, this bounding box dataset serves the same purpose as a spatial filter.
 In this demo, the bounding box is an area feature representing the continental United States.
 This feature can be replaced with any 2D bounding box feature as required, including a polygon derived from a Creator transformer.

 2. Create a Linear Feature from the Bounding Box Polygon